thinclab/gatacdronecontrol/README.md

 * https://github.com/dmillard/thinc_simulator

-Writing & Running a Drone Server
+Writing Your Own Drone Server
 -----

 For a sample server program with comments, see `src/sampleServer.cpp`.
 To write your own drone server program, make sure the following actions are performed in order (with possible steps in between):